 It is not uncommon for acquisitions in Canada to be financed by foreign lenders based in financial centres such as New York or London.
-This occurs most often when the buyer is foreign or the Canadian target is part of a larger cross-border or international corporate structure.
+This occurs most often when the buyer is a foreign entity or the Canadian target is part of a larger cross-border or international corporate structure, but also more recently in largely Canadian-based transactions.
 Foreign lenders often expressly choose to have their principal financing agreement governed by the law of their home jurisdiction and to stipulate that any resulting disputes will be governed by that law.
-In these circumstances, foreign lenders need to understand how choice of law and foreign judgments are treated in Canada and whether consent to jurisdiction clauses is enforceable.
+In these circumstances, foreign lenders need to understand how choice of law and foreign judgments are treated in Canada and whether consent to jurisdiction clauses are enforceable.